 Note that the hyper-parameters of the network have not been optimized, so the specified parameters may not represent the best configuration.
 There are two reasons for not optimizing hyper-parameters:

 Model Overfitting: Optimizing hyper-parameters for the best performance on specific data may increase the risk of overfitting.
 While this can enhance the results, it does not ensure the learned features will generalize effectively to new unseen data.
-Overfitting diminishes the model’s utility in real-world scenarios.
+Overfitting diminishes the utility of the model in real-world scenarios.

 Fig. 2.
 Flowchart of the comprehensive DDI prediction from raw data to the end model (SNF-CNN)